Summary: In this blog, we’ll see the methods to fix windows update error 0x8024002e which may occur when you “check for Windows updates”.

 [CAUTION]: Resetting Windows removes the installed apps and settings.

 Step 1.
 Type Control Panel on the search box at the bottom-left corner of the screen

 Step 2.
 Click the “Control Panel” app that populates

 Step 4.
 Select “If you’re having a problem with your PC, go to Settings and try resetting it”

 Step 5.
 Click Get started under Reset this PC

 Step 6.
 To keep your personal data, select “Keep my files”.
 Else choose “Remove everything” and follow the prompts to reset Windows

 Step 7.
 Try checking for updates

 In this blog, we discussed various methods with which you can fix windows update error 0x8024002e that occurs while you check for Windows updates.
 Once this error is fixed, you can install Windows updates (if available).
 But before installing the updates, make sure that you have a backup of your data or a restore point created on your system.
 Doing this helps you restore data, in case you’ve lost it after installing a Windows update or after the occurrence of a Windows update error 0x8024002e.

-If you’ve lost data after a Windows update or due to a Windows update error 0x8024002e, and you’re unable to recover it, use Stellar data recovery tool.
+If you’ve lost data after a Windows update or due to a Windows update error 0x8024002e, and you’re unable to recover it, use the Stellar data recovery tool.